 OK, I’ll fully admit that sometimes we cruise the hotels and resorts just for fun.
 (And not as a paying guest.
 Sorry, hotels and resorts.)
 One of my kids’ favorites is to watch the dolphins at the Kahala Resort.
 We’ve also checked out the aquarium and roaming Disney characters at Aulani, and the birds and fish at the Hilton Hawaii Village.
 Does this make me feel kind of tacky?
 Sure.
 But did we get some free entertainment in?
 Definitely.

 Hit the Malls

 Most of the shopping centers on Oahu offer free, kid-friendly entertainment.
-Pearlridge has Keiki Tuesdays (10:30am -12pm), Kahala Mall has Toddler Time every Wednesday (10:30-11:30am), and Windward Mall has a free children’s play area (a total lifesaver for me, and one of my kids’ favorites places ever) as well as arts and crafts for kids once a month at the Kids' World event.
+Kahala Mall has Toddler Time every Wednesday from 10:30 to 11:30 a.m. and Windward Mall has a free children’s play area near Macy's (a total lifesaver for me, and one of my kids’ favorites places ever) as well as arts and crafts for kids once a month at the Kids' World event.

 Festivals and Fairs

 Almost every weekend, there always seems to be a free community fair or festival to check out.
 And you know how I keep up with them?
-A little shameless plug for HONOLULU Family Magazine here: I always use the handy mobile app to find out about the latest local events.
-This weekend, for instance, we’ll be checking out the Celebrate Kaimuki Kanikapila.
-Find more event info here.
+A little shameless plug for HONOLULU Family Magazine here: I always use the handy online calendar to find out about the latest local events.
+Sign up for the free weekly eNewsletter and the editors' top picks will be emailed to you every Thursday.

 What are some of your favorite free things to do with the family?
 Share them with us on HONOLULU Family Magazine’s Facebook page!